predator4hack/notes/Hadoop-Arch.md

 -   Stores metadata about tables in the Hive Metastore
 -   Underlying data still lives in HDFS

+When you run .saveAsTable("table_name"), Spark doesn't just save the data files.
+It registers this data as a "table" in a central catalog called the Hive Metastore.
+This metastore is like a giant address book for all your tables; it stores the table name, its columns, data types, and, most importantly, the location of the actual data files on the HDFS.
+This metastore is organized into databases (sometimes called schemas), just like a traditional SQL server.

+Here's what is most likely happening:

+1. Your Spark Job: When your Spark application starts, it connects to a default database (often just named default).
+Since your code doesn't specify a database, it saves table_name into that default database.

+2. Your Company Portal: When you log in to your query portal, your user account is configured to use a different default database, perhaps one named after your team (analytics_prod) or your username (user_jdoe).

 ## Data Nodes vs. Compute - Data Locality

 HDFS has DataNodes that store data, and YARN allocates compute resources using NodeManagers that typically run on the same physical machines as the DataNodes.
 This is a key design principle called data locality.